ricardokleinklein/ricardokleinklein.github.io/_posts/2017-11-16-Attention-is-all-you-need.md

 ## BLEU score in NMT

 It would be crazy to check our automatic translation models using human translators, not only because of the time that would require, but because it wouldn't make any sense.
 It is reasonable then to find some sort of measure that automatically can evaluate the goodness of our translations.
-Amidst the sea of such measures, the BLEU score[^6] has become the most widely used one, for it shows a high correlationwith human judgement, and is relatively cheap to compute.
+Amidst the sea of such measures, the BLEU score[^6] has become the most widely used one, for it shows a high correlation with human judgement, and is relatively cheap to compute.
 The intuition behind is to compare human-generated translations (which are available, since they will be the labels of the translator), with the computer-generated ones.
 Comparing sequences of words, denoted as [*n-grams*](https://en.wikipedia.org/wiki/N-gram) present in both translations, the closer the artificial one is (ideally absolutely equal) to the human-generated one, the better the translation is.
 This measure yields a scalar number between $$0$$ and $$1$$, though it is usually regarded as its decimal part, with higher values representing better translations.

 ## Why attention and not CNNs or RNNs?